Root Canal Treatment

 To fill the cleaned pulp chamber, the dentist uses a rubber-like material known as gutta-percha.
 This material fills in the gap and prevents further infection from occurring.
 To fill the hole used to access the pulp chamber, the dentist will apply a regular filling material.

-After the root canal, the dentist may prescribe antibiotics to make sure all the infection is gone.
+After the root canal procedure, the dentist may prescribe antibiotics to make sure all the infection is gone.
 The tooth will be sensitive for a few days.

 Root canal treatment has a 95 percent success rate in saving infected teeth.
 And those teeth will be around for decades to come.